tim-koko/website/content/en/blog/2026-argocd-what-is.md

 - `syncPolicy`: This is where the magic happens.
 With `automated`, Argo CD synchronises changes in Git without manual intervention. `prune` deletes resources in the cluster when they are removed from Git. `selfHeal` ensures that manual changes in the cluster are immediately overwritten.

-### Real-World Insights: Why We Use Argo CD in Every Consulting Project
+### Real-World Insights: Why We Recommend Argo CD in Every Project

 In our client projects, Argo CD is not a "nice-to-have" but the standard building block for every platform.
 This comes down to tangible advantages in day-to-day project work: